The Ossuary or High Priest’s Grave is built over an earlier temple & a cenote

 A significant panel of glyphic inscriptions was found above the doors on the inner wall of this building.
 It describes the participants in four fire ceremonies which took place in this building around the time when the city was founded.

-The text state that the fire ceremonies took place in a period of two years early in the history of Chicnén Itzá, within the precincts of Casa Colorado.
+The text states that the fire ceremonies took place in a period of two years early in the history of Chichén Itzá, within the precincts of Casa Colorado.

-In the article "New Drawings of the Casa Colorada Text, Chichen Itza, Yucatan" by Bruce Love, there is a fascinating modern photo of the Casa Colorada glyph band in situ.
+In the article “New Drawings of the Casa Colorada Text” by Bruce Love, there is a fascinating modern photo of the Casa Colorada glyph band in situ.
 Due to their age (circa 870 A.D.), the glyphs are somewhat eroded, so this article documents the efforts, using modern methods, to preserve the most accurate possible representation of the inscriptions.

-This text records four fire rituals which took place from September 11, 869 to December 12, 871 A.D., early in Chichén Itzá's history.
-The text also names the three officials who performed these rituals, all of whom are known from other inscriptions at Chichén Itzá: K’ak’-u-pakal, Hun-pik-tok’, and, the highest ranking individual, Yahawal Cho' K’ak’, who is referred to only by his title, k'ul kokom
+This text records four fire rituals which took place from September 11, 869 to December 12, 871 A.D., early in Chichén Itzá’s history.
+The text also names the three officials who performed these rituals: K’ak’-u-pakal, Hun-pik-tok’, and, the highest ranking individual, Yahawal Cho’ K’ak’, who is referred to only by his title, k’ul kokom.

 From the Maudslay Collection, British Museum.
 Used with permission under the CC BY-NC-SA 4.0 non-commercial license. ©The Trustees of the British Museum.